-Theorem 3 guarantees the stability of the receding horizon control using the control Lyapunov function for the 3D visual motion error system (20) which is a highly nonlinear and relatively fast system.
-The block diagram of the visual motion stabilizing receding horizon control is shown in Fig. 4.
-Since the stabilizing receding horizon control design is based on optimal control theory, the control performance should be improved compared to the simple passivity-based pose control $u^k$ (27), under the condition of adequate gain assignment in the cost function.
-It should be noted that the error function $\phi(e^{\hat{\xi}\theta{ab}})$ of the rotation matrix can be directly used in the stage cost (30).
+Theorem 1 guarantees the stability of the receding horizon control using the control Lyapunov function for the 3D visual motion error system (13) which is a highly nonlinear and relatively fast system.
+The block diagram of the visual motion stabilizing receding horizon control is shown in Fig. 2.
+Since the stabilizing receding horizon control design is based on optimal control theory, the control performance should be improved compared to the passivity-based simple pose control $u^k$ (15), under the condition of adequate gain assignment in the cost function.
+It should be noted that the error function $\phi(e^{\hat{\xi}\theta{ab}})$ of the rotation matrix can be directly used in the stage cost (18).

-Remark 3: One of the contributions in this paper is that the proposed control law can be applied to the time-varying desired relative rigid body motion $g{cd}(t)$ , similar to in the case of the constant one.
+Remark 1: One of the contributions in this paper is that the proposed control law can be applied to the time-varying desired relative rigid body motion $g{cd}(t)$ , similar to in the case of the constant one.

-V. IMAGE SPACE NAVIGATION FUNCTION-BASED PATH PLANNING
+V. IMAGE SPACE NAVIGATION FUNCTION-BASED PATH Planning

-In [5], the inherent problem of the position-based visual feedback control by using only the error defined on a Cartesian space, has been stated that it is difficult to ensure that the object will always remain in the camera field of view during the servoing.
+In [4], the inherent problem of the position-based visual feedback control by using only the error defined on the Cartesian space, is that the target object cannot always remain in the camera field of view during the servoing.
 Because the proposed stabilizing receding horizon control in the previous section is the position-based method, it may leave the camera field of view.
 In this section, a path planner to be appropriate for the visual motion error system is designed through an image space navigation function to guarantee to keep all features into the camera field of view.
 The control objective in this paper is stated as follows:

-Control Objective: The vision camera follows the target object, i.e., the relative rigid body motion $g{co}(t)$ is coincided with the time-varying desired one $g{cd}(t)$ which is generated to keep all features into the camera field of view, and which converges the final desired one $g{cd_f}$ .
+Control Objective: The vision camera follows the target object, i.e., the relative rigid body motion $g{co}(t)$ is coincided with the time-varying desired one $g{cd}(t)$ , which is generated to keep all features into the camera field of view and converges the final desired one $g{cd_f}$ .